 Whatever you choose, you can be reassured that all treatments are undertaken with the full support and back-up of consultant ophthalmic surgeons – something that is unavailable in many ‘high street’ clinics.
 Our consultants see both insured and self-funding patients for a wide variety of medical and surgical conditions across a variety of specialties.

 If you have medical insurance the procedure codes are also included and we would recommend you inform your insurer of the costs prior to the appointment.
 There is also a brief description of the tests but please do ask if you require any further information.

 Follow up (procedure code 20310) £140

 Investigations prior to cataract surgery

 This test provides a high definition image of the retinal architecture.
-It is performed with a state of the art Topcon Maestro 3D OCT and is beneficial for the majority of patients prior to cataract surgery.
-If you are likely to benefit from this test prior to cataract surgery Mr Smith will discuss this with you prior to undertaking the test.
+It is performed with a state of the art Topcon Maestro 3D OCT and is beneficial for many patients prior to cataract surgery.
+It is always used in patients with macula degeneration and often in glaucoma.
+If you are likely to benefit from this test prior to cataract surgery, your Consultant will discuss this with you prior to undertaking the test.

-This machine takes detailed images of the cornea (the clear window at the front of the eye).
-Although not required for the majority of patients undergoing cataract surgery it is important for patients undergoing Toric Lens Implantation (to correct astigmatism at the time of cataract surgery) or who have significant corneal problems.
+This machine takes detailed images of the cornea (the clear window at the front of the eye) and also measures such things as the space between your cornea and your lens, and how dense the cataract in your lens is.
+It is not required for all patients undergoing cataract surgery, but if you have astigmatism (a ‘rugby ball’ shaped cornea) then the Pentacam can help greatly in your surgeon correcting this at the same time as your cataract is removed, with a Toric Lens implant.
+It is also very helpful in understanding many corneal problems.
+It is important for patients undergoing Toric Lens Implantation (to correct astigmatism at the time of cataract surgery) or who have significant corneal problems.

 Specialist/multifocal lenses are charged at an additional cost